ConservationMetrics/gc-scripts-hub/README.md

        (set -a; source .env; set +a; bin/push.sh)

+### Adding custom resource types

+This repository contains a number of [custom resource types](https://www.windmill.dev/docs/core_concepts/resources_and_types#create-a-resource-type) that are used by a number of the scripts in this repository.
+These are stored in the [`resource-types/`](./resource-types) directory.

+There is no way to sync these resource types to a Windmill workspace, so you will need to manually add them.
+The easiest way to do this is to paste them in to the JSON editor when creating a new resource type.

+Note: it is possible to add resource types to [Windmill Hub](https://www.windmill.dev/docs/core_concepts/resources_and_types#sync-resource-types-with-windmillhub), and it is our intention to try to add all of our custom resource types to Windmill Hub.
+The ones that are not (yet) in Windmill Hub are stored here in this repository.

 ## Development

 In Windmill, scripts can be written in Python, TypeScript, Go, and a number of other languages.
 Flows and apps can